dukelw/pv-barbershop/README.md

 - **MONGODB_URL**: The URL for connecting to your MongoDB database.
 Make sure to replace this with the appropriate URL if you're using a remote MongoDB service.

 Ensure that you have these values properly set before starting the backend server.

+### Client Environment Variables
+For the frontend, you'll need to create a `.env` file in the `client` directory with the following contents:

+- **REACT_APP_BASE_URL**: The base URL for API requests.
+This should match the backend server's address (default is `http://localhost:5000/api/v1/` if running locally).

+Make sure to restart your frontend server after setting these environment variables.

 ### Steps to run locally